durg-giri123/Air-Quality-India/README.md

 air-quality-india/
 │
-├── data/                   # Raw and cleaned datasets ├── notebooks/              # Jupyter Notebooks for analysis & visualization
+├── data/                   # Raw and cleaned datasets ├── notebooks/              # Jupyter Notebooks for analysis & visualization(all code and visualisations plot are done in this file- Review 1 is performed in this file only)
 ├── src/                    # Scripts for data preprocessing ├── visualizations/         # Output plots and interactive charts ├── requirements.txt        # Python dependencies